 Lighting shaders for emissive blocks

-Minecraft has a number of emissive blocks.
+- Minecraft has many emissive blocks.
 In vanilla, and in the Shaders Mod, the Minecraft engine itself calculates lighting.
-Nova will add the option for a shaderpack to specify a lighting shader that will be used for emissive blocks.
+Nova will add the option for a shader pack to specify a light shader that will be used for emissive blocks.
 Nova will render a deferred light using the lighting shader for each lit block, allowing for more complex lighting effects.

 Shader storage buffers